Test Results and Member Lineages

 of Turks are J2).

-These two subclades have not shared a common ancestor for about 9000 years.
+These subclades have not shared a common ancestor for thousands of years.

 This individual is a resident of Queluz (near Lisbon), Portugal.

-He has no matches in the FTDNA database.
+He has no significant matches in the FTDNA database.

 Most of these individuals are paper descendants of the American progenitor,